greenboxal/doggohub/doc/api/namespaces.md

 ## List namespaces

 Get a list of the namespaces of the authenticated user.
-If the user is an administrator, a list of all namespaces in the GitLab instance is shown.
+If the user is an administrator, a list of all namespaces in the DoggoHub instance is shown.

 ```
 GET /namespaces